-- 10.16 The site's communal values primarily focus on its role as a place for public recreation specifically dog walking, jogging and cycling, which takes advantage of the network of public footpaths passing around and between arable fields and areas of scrub, even if there is no formal access to the fields themselves. - 10.17 These activities are promoted and supported by the network of public footpaths which connect east to the town centre, south to Castle Church and west to Derrington; situated on the opposite side of the motorway; as well as the former railway line, which connects through to a wider network across Doxey Marshes and out into the wider landscape beyond.

-- 10.18 Land in the south east of the site is occupied by sports pitches and the facilities of Stafford Rugby Club, providing a range of formal and informal recreational opportunities, but the area's greatest communal value lies in the castle itself, which is a popular attraction for locals and visitors from further afield, and the nearby associated St. Mary's Church, which performs an important social function. - 10.19 Access restrictions mean that the buildings and spaces of the Castlefields land and the agricultural landscape of Burleyfields hold only limited communal value, setting to one side the criss-crossing network of public rights of way.
+- 8.20 The site's communal values primarily focus on its role as a place for public recreation specifically dog walking, jogging and cycling, which takes advantage of the network of public footpaths passing around and between arable fields and areas of scrub, even if there is no formal access to the fields themselves. - 8.21 These activities are promoted and supported by the network of public footpaths which connect east to the town centre, south to Castle Church and west to Derrington; situated on the opposite side of the motorway; as well as the former railway line, which connects through to a wider network across Doxey Marshes and out into the wider landscape beyond. - 8.22 Land in the south east of the site is occupied by sports pitches and the facilities of Stafford Rugby Club, providing a range of formal and informal recreational opportunities, but the area's greatest communal value lies in the castle itself, which is a popular attraction for locals and visitors from further afield, and the nearby associated St. Mary's Church, which performs an important social function. - 8.23 Access restrictions mean that the buildings and spaces of the Castlefields land and the agricultural landscape of Burleyfields hold only limited communal value, setting to one side the criss-crossing network of public rights of way. - 8.24 Nevertheless, it is recognised that there is still an important civic relationship between the castle and the town of Stafford, which dates back to the 11th century and continues to be reflected in the way that the council manages the asset as a visitor attraction.

-Section 11 Impact Assessment & Mitigation
+Section 9 Impact Assessment & Mitigation